MAIF/thoth/scribe-core/readme.md

 }
 ```

-This function should apply an `Event`  to a `Option<State>`(that can be empty if the state doesn't exists).
+This function should apply an `Event` to a `Option<State>`(that can be empty if the state doesn't exist).
-The new state is returned, the event is a delete event, then an empty option should be returned.
+The new state is returned, if the event is a delete event, then an empty option should be returned.

 ### Projections

-The projections should implement:
+The projection should implement:

 ```java
 public interface Projection<TxCtx, E extends Event, Meta, Context> {